 Go easy on yourself: Switch to a soft bristled or electric toothbrush and brush thoroughly but gently.
 It’s often suggested that we massage rather than scrub.
 We can also recommend toothpastes that can help reduce sensitivity.

 - Gum Disease

 As gum disease progresses, the gums start to pull away from the teeth and expose their roots.
 Even though the roots are protected by cementum, a covering a lot like enamel, they are more sensitive to heat and cold.
 And if you are an aggressive brusher, the cementum is more easily damaged than enamel, leaving the sensitive roots even less protected.

 Prevention is the answer: Brushing and flossing help prevent gum disease, as do your regular exams and cleanings.
-If you are suffering from more advanced gum disease (periodontitis), Dr. Wilma Shen DDS can suggest advanced treatment to protect your roots, such as deep cleanings and gum grafts.
+If you are suffering from more advanced gum disease (periodontitis), Our doctor can suggest advanced treatment to protect your roots, such as deep cleanings and gum grafts.
 Don’t let periodontitis go untreated, as it can lead to infection and even tooth loss.